 |Coded Easter Eggs|

 A software Easter Egg is an intentionally hidden novelty or message concealed for personal reasons within a computer program or application.
-We take a look at its history and motivation.
+We take a look at its history and original motivation and see how things changed when Googlers expanded the tradition.

 In order to be counted as an Easter Egg, rather than a bug or a glitch the feature has to satisfy the following criteria:

 Adventure was published in 1978 and sold 1 million copies at $25 retail - but its designer who was paid a salary of $22K per year didn't even get to have his name in the credits.
 It was a desire for recognition that prompted Robinett to add a secret room where he included his signature.
-This is a common motivation for adding an Easter Egg.
+The desire for recognition continued to be a common motivation for adding an easter egg over the following years.

-The architecture of the game Adventure is revealed in a downloadable PowerPoint presentation on how it was designed the game to fit the hardware constraints of the Atari 2600 which provided 4096 bytes (4K) for the game code.
+Years later Robinett created a PowerPoint presentation on how he designed the game to fit the hardware constraints of the Atari 2600 which provided 4096 bytes (4K) for the game code and included a slide that revealed the secret room:

 Asked by James Hague for his collection Halcyon Days: Interviews with Classic Computer and Video Games Programmers why he decided to hide his name in this way Robinett explained: